Mellanox/spdm-test/README.md

   Note:
     On Ubuntu, run 'apt-get update' and 'apt install cmake' to install cmake if needed.
-    On centos/redhat based distribution, it would be 'yum install cmake' for cmake, or 'yum groupinstall "Development Tools' for other tools.
+    On centos/redhat based distribution, it would be 'yum install cmake' for cmake, or 'yum groupinstall "Development Tools" for gcc development tools.

 ## 4. Run